Change tax advisor: The guide for 2026

 The following steps relating to the change of tax advisor provide you with a summary of all important details.

-Switching tax advisors in 8 steps: That's how it works
+Change tax advisor in 8 steps: That's how it works

 Clarify in advance what is important to you (e.g. digital collaboration, industry knowledge, pricing structure).
 Use the Federal Chamber of Tax Advisors to find registered tax advisors and obtain professional information.
 Only when you have a suitable successor do you start the switching process.